fpskavkaz/fpskavkaz.github.io/README.md

  <p>
 <h3>Download fps shooter</h3><br>
 Your attention is invited to besplanto video game is "Free fps shooter 06 2019 Portable game".
 You can download it for free and without preconditions.
-Screenshots or pictures are available in <a href="galery.php">Video from GAMES</a> where you can see the virtual space of the game.
+Screenshots or pictures are available in <a href="http://toygames.ru/galery.php">Video from GAMES</a> where you can see the virtual space of the game.
-See <a href="galery.php">Video from GAMES</a> you can see the gameplay of our game.
+See <a href="http://toygames.ru/video.php">Video from GAMES</a> you can see the gameplay of our game.
 <br>
 Distributive video game completely offline and you can play on the drive taking her to work.
 Most modern laptops pull this simple shooter.
 Enjoy your shooting at robots and zombies.<br>